 Breakfast, the Pool, and the Sustainability Framework

-Complimentary breakfast at the Veranda restaurant is standard across all room tiers, from standard rooms through to the suites, a pricing decision that simplifies the stay without requiring guests to negotiate morning costs.
-The hotel's pool is documented as the largest in the Vienna hotel category, a claim with operational relevance in a city where hotel pool access is not a given.
-For travellers who keep an eye on environmental credentials, the Green Globe certification indicates third-party verified commitments across environmental awareness, social responsibility, and economic viability, moving the sustainability conversation beyond the towel reuse card into a structured framework.
+Complimentary breakfast at the Veranda restaurant is standard across all room tiers, from standard rooms through to the suites.
+The hotel's pool is the largest hotel pool in Vienna.
+For travellers who keep an eye on environmental credentials, the Green Globe certification indicates third-party verified commitments across environmental awareness, social responsibility, and economic viability.

 The floor-by-floor amenity system, where framed images on each level signal what's available (coffee on the first floor, cake on the second, champagne on the third), is a small piece of wayfinding theatre that maintains the property's tonal consistency.
 These details accumulate into a stay that feels authored rather than assembled.